Deligiorgis/zero_to_hero/README.md

-# Zero To Hero Deep Learning
+# Zero To Hero Tutorial on a Deep Learning Classification Task

 This repository tries to introduce the different stages that need to follow for classifying data based on their complexity.